2003 NRL Grand Final

 The 2003 NRL Grand Final was the conclusive and premiership-deciding match of the 2003 NRL season.
-In what was a contest of Sydney's east versus west, defending premiers the Sydney Roosters played against minor premiers the Penrith Panthers.
+In a contest of Sydney's east versus west, defending premiers the Sydney Roosters played against minor premiers the Penrith Panthers.
 The first grand final since 1996 to feature two Sydney-based teams was played on the night of Sunday, 5 October at Telstra Stadium in the inner western suburb of Sydney Olympic Park.
 Domestically, live free-to-air television coverage was provided by Nine's Wide World of Sports.
 The match was also broadcast live in the United States by Fox Soccer.

 Background

 The 2003 NRL season was the 96th season of professional rugby league football in Australia and the sixth run by the National Rugby League.
 Fifteen teams (14 from Australia and 1 from New Zealand) competed for the Telstra Premiership, with the top eight teams entering a play-off finals series to determine the grand finalists.